San Francisco & Oakland Spinal Cord Injuries

 National Spinal Cord Injury Statistical Center

-National Spinal Cord Injury Statistical Center (NSCISC) manages and collects information on spinal cord accidents and injuries across the Unites States.
+National Spinal Cord Injury Statistical Center (NSCISC) manages and collects information on spinal cord accidents and injuries across the United States.
 According to NSCISC, there are approximately 12,000 new cases of spinal cord injuries each year.
 There are 238,000 to 332,000 people in the United States living with some form of spinal cord injury.

 Spinal cord injuries are primarily seen in young adults.
 Almost half of the spinal cord injuries that occur in any given year afflict individuals between the ages of 16 to 30.
-Over 80 percent of reported spinal injury cases concern males.
+Over 80 percent of reported spinal injury cases involve males.

 The most common cause of spinal cord injury is motor vehicle accidents.
 Auto accidents account for about 36 percent of annual spinal cord injuries.
 Falling is the next biggest contributor to spinal cord injury claims, followed by violence, such as gunshot wounds.